FamilySearch/gedcomx/specifications/date-model-specification.md

 * No specifier implies `local time`
 * [Z] specifies UTC
-* four digits, preceded by a [+] or [-] indicates the shift of local time from UTC
+* four digits (with a colon separator), preceded by a [+] or [-] indicates the shift of local time from UTC
    * This is usually referred to as the local *time zone*
    * The [+] or [-] character is required
    * The first 2 digits represent the hours
-   * The last 2 digits represent minutes
+   * The last 2 digits represent minutes, and can be omitted if zero
-   * All four digits are required in this format

 ### 6.2.3 Examples